Ghada Amer

-Amer had previously emigrated from Egypt to France at the age of 11 and was educated in Paris and Nice.
-She is currently living and working in New York City.
+She lives and works in New York City.

 Early life and education

-Amer was born in Cairo, Egypt she has lived in France for twenty years, and doesn't consider herself singularly Egyptian, African or French.
-When she was growing up in Cairo, her mother, an agronomist, made business suits for herself, and local women would often gather to sew.
-Amer's father, Mohamed Amer, was a diplomat and moved the family many times, not only to France but to such countries as Libya, Morocco and Algeria.
-For her, this exposure to different cultures are ultimately the most important biographical details needed to understand her art.
-Amer's art practice began in a fascination with sentimental, romantic postcards and illustrations.
+Amer was born in Cairo, Egypt.
+She emigrated from Egypt to France at the age of 11 and was educated in Paris and Nice.
+Her mother was an agronomist who made business suits for herself.
+Amer's father, Mohamed Amer, was a diplomat and moved the family many times, not only to France but also to Libya, Morocco, and Algeria.
+Amer's art practice began as a fascination with romantic postcards and illustrations.
 Her favored theme remains idyllic images of women in love.
-After having total art freedom in Egypt, Amer decided to become an artist after experiencing what it is like to have your art controlled.
-‘We had to learn perspective, representation, and it was completely controlled,’ Ghada stated in an interview.

-Amer studied at the Villa Arson École Nationale Supérieure d’Art in Nice, France where she received her B.F.A. degree in painting in 1986 and in 1989, she received her M.F.A. degree from the same institution.
-She met Iranian artist Reza Farkhondeh while studying in France, they became friends and later worked together.
+Amer studied at the Villa Arson in Nice, France where she received her Bachelor of Fine Arts in painting in 1986 and her Master of Fine Arts in 1989.
+She met Iranian artist Reza Farkhondeh while studying in France, and they became friends and later worked together.
 While receiving her degrees, Amer studied abroad at the School of the Museum of Fine Arts at Tufts in Boston, Massachusetts in 1987.
-She also studied at Institut des hautes études en arts plastiques for some time as well.
+She also studied at Institut des hautes études en arts plastiques.
 In 1996, Amer and Farkhondeh moved to New York City.